Welcome to Experience OpenShift Virtualization!

 • OpenShift Virtualization is SVVP certified with Microsoft for Windows guest support per the same rules that apply to Red Hat’s other KVM virtualization offerings.

-• OpenShift Virtualization is currently only supported on bare metal physical servers, typically on-premises or through dedicated hosting.
-Support for other topologies (OpenShift deployed on virtualized infrastructure like RHV or vSphere) is not available at this time.
+• OpenShift Virtualization is currently only supported on bare metal physical servers, typically on-premises or through supported cloud providers.
+Support for other topologies (OpenShift deployed on virtualized infrastructure like OpenStack or vSphere) is not available at this time.

 Why switch from a traditional VM platform?